The Way of Love

 "The Way of Love" is a song written by Jacques ("Jack") Dieval, with English lyrics by Al Stillman.
-It was originally a 1960 French song titled "J'ai le mal de toi", and it was first recorded in English by Kathy Kirby in 1965.
-The best-known English version was by Cher whose recording reached No. 7 in the US.
+It was originally a 1960 French song titled "J'ai le mal de toi", first recorded in English by Kathy Kirby in 1965.
+The best-known English version was by Cher, whose recording reached No. 7 in the US.

 First versions

 Originally written by Jack Diéval with French lyrics by Michel Rivgauche the song was introduced as 'J'ai le mal de toi'.
 It was written for the singer Frédérica in 1960, who took part that year in the national elimination rounds of France for the Eurovision Song Contest.
 This song was not selected and was evidently not recorded by Frédérica.
 Subsequently, the song was performed on Belgium's BRT radio station by vocalist Lily Castel, singing it in the "Musik Ohne Grenzen" competition; Castel was backed by Fernand Terby's orchestra with Jacques Dieval providing piano accompaniment.
 The first evident recording of "J'ai le mal de toi" was made in 1964 by Colette Deréal.

 In June 1965 the English rendering entitled "The Way of Love" was issued in the UK as a single by Kathy Kirby; lyricist Al Stillman had previously provided the lyrics for Kirby's English language hit version of "Malagueña" entitled "You're the One".
 Recorded by Kirby with her regular collaborators: musical director Ivor Raymonde and producer Peter Sullivan, "The Way of Love" failed to reach the UK Top 50 but became a regional hit in the United States reaching No. 88 nationally.

 In 1966 a new French version, also by lyricist Michel Rivgauche, was recorded by Dalida as "Parlez-moi de lui" ("Tell me about him").
 This rendition slightly alters the original melody.
 This adaptation was covered by Françoise Hardy on her 1968 album Françoise Hardy (commonly known as Comment te dire adieu).